Lots of broadband money, but US expansion finds speed bumps

 “Based on the capacity we’re adding, and the capacity we see our competitors adding, wait times will start going down dramatically as the year progresses and into next year,” Bell said.
 “And I think as we get into next year, the lead time for most customers is going to be well under a year.”

-“It needs to be done now,” said Hayes.
+“It needs to be done now,” Hayes said.
 “We’re going to need to train probably ten techs for every tech that we’ve got who’s competent to lead them.”

 For comparison, it takes 80 seconds to download a 1 gigabyte video at the speed of 100 megabits per second.
 It takes four times as long — 320 seconds, or more than 5 minutes — at 25 megabits per second.

-Deploying high-speed internet in tribal communities and rural areas across the western United States where distances dwarf those of rural northern New England will be even more of a challenge.
+Deploying high-speed internet in tribal communities and rural areas across the western United States where distances dwarf those of rural northern New England will be even more challenging.

 Broadband access on the Navajo Nation — the largest reservation in the U.S. at 27,000 square miles (69,930 square kilometers) in Arizona, New Mexico and Utah — is a mix of dial-up, satellite service, wireless, fiber and mobile data.